deathworlders/online/content/books/deathworlders/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Thank you for reading!

-*The Deathworlders* will continue in chapter 58: “The Future”
+*The Deathworlders* will continue in chapter 58: “Gjallarhorn”